xpack/mock-console-ts/website/docs/api/classes/MockConsole.md

 > **timeStamp**(`label`?): `void`

 This method does not display anything unless used in the inspector.
- Adds an event with the label `label` to the Timeline panel of the inspector.
+The `console.timeStamp()` method adds an event with the label `'label'` to the Timeline panel of the inspector.

 #### Parameters